8 Strength & Endurance Principles for Enduro and Motocross

 Poor posture in the gym is the equivalent of trying to convince your wife to watch an American Chopper marathon with you.
 You can do it all you want, but you’re ultimately just wasting your time.

-If you have poor posture with your exercises, then you’re not working the muscles like you should.
+If you have poor posture with your exercises, then you’re not working the muscles as you should.
 You’re only giving a half performance.
-Not only that, but you’re sacrificing your safety as well.
+Not just that, but you’re sacrificing your safety as well.
 Most accidents in the gym happen as a result of poor form.

 Principle #8: Make time for your workouts.